1. The Law was made and ordained of old.

 if any Brother work willingly for the good of the craft without pay, 'tis

-but to their greater honour.
+but to their greater honor.
 So be it ordained.

 92. If there be any dispute or quarrel among the Brethren, the High